MikroElektronika/mikrosdk_click_v2/clicks/btaudio2/details.md

 ## Example Description

-> This example demonstrates the use of BT Audio 2 click board by reading the commands received from remote device and performing adequate actions accordingly.
+> This example demonstrates the use of BT Audio 2 Click board by reading the commands received from remote device and performing adequate actions accordingly.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board.
+> Initializes the driver and configures the Click board.

 ```c